royalsanga24/royalsanga24/README.md

 ## 🚀 Featured Projects

-Here is a snapshot of the high-impact projects I've built or led:
+Here is a snapshot of the projects I've built and teams I've been a part of:

 | Project | Role | Key Tech | Live Link |
 | :--- | :--- | :--- | :--- |